ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 .. figure:: ../../../images/MissionList_DoSetRoi.jpg
    :target: ../_images/MissionList_DoSetRoi.jpg

-   Copter: Mission Planner Settings forDO_SET_ROI command
+   Copter: Mission Planner Settings for DO_SET_ROI command

 In the example above the nose and camera would be pointed at the red marker.